Skip to main content

 Registered Psychiatric Nurses

-Registered psychiatric nurses (RPNs) have successfully completed a BCCNM-recognized entry-level RPN education program and met BCCNM registration requirements.
+Registered psychiatric nurses (RPNs) have successfully completed a BCCNM-recognized entry-level RPN education program and met BCCNM licensure requirements.
 RPNs provide nursing services for the for the promotion, maintenance and restoration of health and the prevention of illness and injury.
 RPNs focus on psychosocial, mental or emotional health across all stages of life.
-RPNs practice both independently and in collaboration with other health care team members with a focus on the competencies of the RPN Scope of Practice.
+RPNs practice both independently and in collaboration with other health care team members and meet the standards for RPNs.

 Employed student psychiatric nurse (ESPN)